GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/config.md

 When `label('Owner-Approved', may(_))` is added to the submit rule output, Gerrit displays a grey 'Owner-Approved' label.
 To avoid confusion, this `may(_)` state label could be removed by the `submit_filter` of the root level `All-Projects`.

-Special automerge processes could create changes that do not need either Code-Review vote or owner approval.
-Such special conditions can also be handled in the `submit_filter` of `All-Projects`.
+## Exempt from owner approval

 A change can be declared as exempt from owner approval in the submit message, with a special keyword `Exempt-From-Owner-Approval:` followed by some explanation.

+As shown in the AOSP example, special Prolog rules like `opt_out_find_owners` can be used to skip `find_owners:submit_filter` for any project, branch, or user.
+For example, special automerge processes could create changes that do not need either Code-Review vote or owner approval.

-## Default minimal owner vote level
+## Default minimal owner Code-Review level

 When `find_owners:submit_rule(S)` or `find_owners:submit_filter(In,Out)`
 are applied, the default requirement is **+1** Code-Review vote from at least one owner of every changed file.
+To change this default level, define the plugin `minOwnerVoteLevel` parameter.

 ## Default OWNERS file name

 This plugin finds owners in default OWNERS files.
-If a project has already used OWNERS files for other purpose, the "ownersFileName" parameter can be used to change the default.
+If a project has already used OWNERS files for other purpose, the `ownersFileName` parameter can be used to change the default.

+If ownersFileName is defined to something other than `OWNERS`, the project should have such a specified file at the root directory.
+Otherwise it would be considered a configuration or Gerrit server error.

 ## Validate OWNERS files before upload

-To check syntax of OWNERS files before they are uploaded, set the following variable in project.config files.
+To check syntax of OWNERS files before they are uploaded, set the following variable in `project.config` files.

 ```bash
 [plugin "find-owners"]